-Procedures for Shareholders to put forward proposals at general meetings
+Procedures for Shareholders to put forward proposals at shareholders' meetings

-- Shareholders may propose resolution at general meetings by submitting a written requisition.
-The number of Shareholders shall be (i) not less than one-fortieth (1/40) of the total voting rights of all members or (ii) not less than fifty Shareholders holding shares in the Company on which there has been paid up an average sum, per member, of not less than HK\$2,000. - The written requisition must state the proposed resolution, along with a statement of not more than one thousand words with respect to the matter referred to in the resolution or the business to be dealt with at the general meeting.
-It must also be signed by the relevant Shareholders and deposited at the Company's registered office for the attention of the Company Secretary not less than six weeks before the meeting in the case of a requisition requiring notice of a resolution and not less than one week in the case of any other requisition. - The requisition will be verified by the Company's share registrar and upon their confirmation that the requisition is in order, the Company will give notice of the resolution or circulate the statement provided that the relevant Shareholders have deposited a sum reasonably sufficient to meet the Company's expenses in regard thereto. - If the requisition is verified to be not in order or the relevant Shareholders have failed to deposit sufficient money to meet the Company's expenses for the said purpose, the relevant Shareholders will be advised of the result and accordingly, no action will be taken by the Company in that regard.
+- Shareholders representing at least 2.5% of the total voting rights of all the Shareholders who have a right to vote on the resolution at the AGM to which the requests relate or at least fifty Shareholders who have a right to vote on the resolution at the AGM to which requests relate may propose resolution(s) to be moved at AGM by submitting a written requisition. - The written requisition must identify the proposed resolution(s) of which notice is to be given and must be authenticated by the relevant Shareholders and be deposited at the Company's registered office for the attention of the Company Secretary not less than six weeks before the relevant AGM to which the requests relate, or if later, the time at which notice is given of that meeting. - The requisition will be verified by the Company's share registrar and upon their confirmation that the requisition is in order, the Company will give notice of the resolution. - If the requisition is verified to be not in order, the relevant Shareholders will be advised of the result and accordingly, no action will be taken by the Company in that regard.